Leave The Capital

 Open, gripping and powerfully optimistic, Swerve is a portrait of the artist as a young man, Manchester style, where music isn’t just a soundtrack but a lifeline.

-Be among the first to read it.
-Order an advance, signed first edition now.
+Order a signed first edition now.
 Add to cart above.

 Mark Hoyle was there for everything.
 He’s mysterious and fascinating, with great stories and an extraordinary history.